$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits: Kitaev p-wave Chain

 The Hamiltonian has trivial phase and topological phase.
 Trivial phase is obtained for the choice of parameters: $t=\Delta=0$.
 In this case two Majorana fermions at each site couple together to form a complex fermion, and there is no topological phase as there are no Majorana edge modes.
 Choosing $\mu=0$ and $t=\Delta$ the Hamiltonian becomes.

 We can define a complex fermion:

 The Hamiltonian becomes:

-We can see that ground state of this Hamiltonian has no a-fermions.
-But there is more to the story because there are two Majorana fermions which have not been included in the Hamiltonian.
+We can see that the ground state of this Hamiltonian has no a-fermions.
+But there is more to the story because there are two Majorana fermions that have not been included in the Hamiltonian.
 Taking them together we can form another fermion which is non-local, residing at the two ends of the chain.

 So there is boundary term $H_{b}$ corresponding to two Majorana edge modes.
-Presence of boundary term due to the bulk topology is another feature of topological order in which there is a bulk-boundary correspondence.
+Presence of the boundary term due to the bulk topology is another feature of topological order in which there is a bulk-boundary correspondence.

-With this boundary term included in the Hamiltonian, we can see that it has a doubly degenerate ground state depending on presence or absence of the edge mode.
+where $\epsilon_{0}$ vanishes for the case of infinite chain length.
+With this boundary term included in the Hamiltonian, we can see that it has a doubly degenerate ground state depending on the presence or absence of the edge mode.
 It is this edge mode which is the feature of the topological phase of Kitaev chain and is related to the topological invariant of the bulk spectrum.
 The two ground states can be distinguished by a parity operator.
 They have even and odd parity respectively. $\mid 0 \rangle$ has no $a_{0}$ fermion and hence an even number of fermions while as $\mid 1\rangle$ has one $a_{0}$ fermion and hence odd parity.
 So the presence of an edge mode gives rise to double degeneracy.
 This degeneracy is an example of topological degeneracy because it is protected by a topological invariant.
-Since the topological invariant comes from a particle-hole symmetry which is a discrete symmetry, such topological order has been called \textit{symmetry protected topological order}.
+Since the topological invariant comes from a particle-hole symmetry which is a discrete symmetry, such topological order has been called symmetry protected topological order.